scottspace/scottspace.github.io/_posts/2019-11-25-build-an-ai.md

 than a jellyfish.
 Humans have a long way to go, evolution-wise.

-The tensor mental model is useful for understanding the research from thousands of teams as four basic ideas:
+The tensor mental model is useful for understanding the latest research as four basic ideas:

 1. Some researchers invent clever ways to represent the world with tensors.